Quantum99/CurrencyConverter/README.md

 # CurrencyConverter
-A java gui currency converter made in eclipse
+A java gui currency converter made with java.